 A script is loaded asynchronously when the browser doesn’t wait for the script to load to display the requested page to the user.
 Consequently, an asynchronous script loads in parallel with the loading of the page, and doesn’t prevent it from being displayed.

 This can cause a flicker effect: for a few seconds, the user can see the original page before it is replaced by the variation (in the case of an A / B test) or the custom page (in the case a personalization) when the Kameleoon script has fully loaded.

 If your package includes it, you can enable cross domain tracking by selecting “Yes” in the “Activate cross domain tracking” drop-down menu.
 This option makes it possible to track visitors on different domains (example.fr and example.org), subdomains (example.fr and payment.example.org), or on different protocols http and https.

-If you enable cross domain tracking when you install your site, you will find an option in the general configuration of your site allowing you to specify the domains allowed in the cross domain tracking.
+If you enable cross domain tracking when you install your website, you will find an option in the general configuration of your site allowing you to specify the domains authorized in cross-domain tracking.

 By default, all domains can load your Kameleoon script and access the data associated with your users (such as custom data), which can create a risk.
 If you want to allow access to Kameleoon only on a specific list of domains, enter them here.
-For each added domain, all subdomains will automatically be included.
+For each added domain, all subdomains will be included automatically.

 If you select “Yes”, you will be asked to enter the URL of your CDN.